 The real question is what sort of trade policies the British would decide on in the aftermath of Brexit.
 Because that’s when they regain the power to make their own trade policy.

-If Britain takes a pro-trade stance, then all the doom-and-gloom Remainers worry about would be the result of EU anti-trade policies, not British ones.
+If Britain takes a pro-trade stance, then all the doom-and-gloom Remainers would worry about is the result of EU anti-trade policies, not British ones.
 That would make it blatantly obvious who is to blame for the resulting problems.

 A world where Britain doesn’t impose tariffs on European products is a fascinating one.
-EU subsidies of French agriculture would mean that the German taxpayer would be paying for Britons’ cheese and wine…
+EU subsidies of French agriculture would mean that the German taxpayers would be paying for Britons’ cheese and wine.

 Trade war tantrums are becoming weirder